a-ads/blog/content/blog/2019-09-24-what-are-advertisement-ratings.md

-Ads rated as "Shady" usually have worse performance because legit publishers with quality sites tend to avoid them.
+Ads rated as "Risky" usually have worse performance because legit publishers with quality sites tend to avoid them.